christoforos-nikolaou/MolBioMedClass/README.md

 ### [Lecture slides](https://www.dropbox.com/s/hp2kxxkptpig6ov/MBioMed_00_Introduction.pdf)

-### Assignment(s) (not applicable in 2024-2025 class)

-* Find a scientific paper of your interest that contains computational analysis.
-Break down its components into understanding what is the main question, which technique is used to obtain the measurements, how are they analyzed and what sort of mathematics/statistics principles were used in their interpretation.
-* Prepare to present this in a flash talk in class (no powerpoint needed).

 ## 2. [Part Ib.
 Problems that require computation "-omics" Approaches to Biology](https://github.com/christoforos-nikolaou/MolBioMedClass/blob/master/Classes_2022/Part_Ib_Computation_and_omics_approaches_to_Biology.md) (Nov 8th 2023)

 * Computation in biomedical problems.
 We will break down the types of data that we may come up against.
 These fall into the following broad categories